peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 with the corresponding digital credentials.
-The approach outlined in this document makes the verifier able to check the status, such as the nonb-revocation, of a digital credential without requiring to query any third-party entities.
+The approach outlined in this document makes the verifier able to check the status, such as the non-revocation, of a digital credential without requiring to query any third-party entities.

 --- middle